ilodev/StationeersShortcuts/README.md

-# StationeersShortcuts
+# Stationeers Shortcuts
-Keybinding Shortcuts for slots and Tools.
+Keybinding Shortcuts for slots and Tools for Stationeers.